-How to make easy vegan Pumpkin Pie Cheesecake!
+Vegan Pumpkin Pie Cheesecake recipe.
 Us Brits are a little bit wary of pumpkin.
-We don’t understand it totally and we really only use them to carve scary faces in for Hallowe’en.
+We don't understand it totally and we really only use them to carve scary faces in for Hallowe'en.
 Read on for my recipe for vegan AND gluten free Pumpkin Pie Cheesecake and that will convert the most cynical of pumpkin haters!

 So, this year I had to find something that would satisfy everyone's tooth.
 Couple this with someone who is gluten-intolerant and vegan and this was no simple task.
 This is my Pumpkin Pie Cheesecake Vegan and Gluten Free recipe!

-The original recipe uses a Flaxseed Pie Crust but I really love my cheesecake to have a biscuit crumb base, so I crushed up a packet each of Vegan AND Gluten-free Ginger Biscuits and Digestive Biscuits, melting them with a little vegan spread and pressing into a 9″ cake tin.
+The original recipe uses a Flaxseed Pie Crust but I really love my cheesecake to have a biscuit crumb base, so I crushed up a packet each of Vegan AND Gluten-free Ginger Biscuits and Digestive Biscuits, melting them with a little vegan spread and pressing into a 9" cake tin.
+Filled with classic pumpkin spice flavor, the house smells so cosy when this is baking.

 I also wanted to add a little traditional touch to the cheesecake so I added a vegan sour cream topping, baked right on top of the cooked cheesecake.
 This is an optional touch.
 The cheesecake will taste delicious with or without it.